utk-cs340-spring23/students/cbevil.md

 - Minor: Cyber Security

 ## Summary
 Hello, my name is Chip Bevil.
-I enjoy coding a lot, although I don't have mu    ch experience outside of our classes up until this point.
+I enjoy coding a lot, although I don't have much experience outside of our classes up until this point.
 I enjoy playing al    most any sport, as well as games such as Rocket League.

 ## Skills
 - C/C++